DHJ Quick Take: The No. 1 Pick Presser

 Kevin Sherrington chose to write about whether she is still dating Paige Bueckers.

-That was a choice.
-It wasn’t a journalistic one.
+That was a choice, but it wasn’t a journalistic one.

 The Column That Got Written

-Then he filed the column anyway, because the relationship angle is the traffic, and the traffic is the point.
+However, he filed the column anyway because the relationship angle drives traffic, and traffic is the point.

 The Press Conference He Skipped

-It was, in every respect, the press conference a serious basketball columnist attends.
+It was, in every respect, the press conference that a serious basketball columnist with an interest in covering the Wings attends.
 Sherrington did not.

-By Thursday morning, the basketball case for the Fudd selection was already on the record in detail, made by the people who made the pick, in a setting designed for exactly that purpose.
-A columnist genuinely interested in the front office’s process, the franchise’s direction, or the construction of the roster Fudd was joining had everything he needed three days before the introductory presser even happened, and an opportunity to ask.
+By Thursday morning, the basketball case for the Fudd selection was already on the record in great detail, provided by the people who made the pick, in a setting designed for precisely that purpose.
+A columnist genuinely interested in the front office’s process or the construction of the roster Fudd was joining had everything he needed three days before the introductory presser even happened.
+There was an opportunity to ask the general manager or head coach.
 He could have written that column on Tuesday morning.
-Nothing prevented it.

 He chose to wait until Thursday and write a different one.